• Skip to primary navigation

 Instructions

-• Melt better in large skillet, add pork chops and brown on both sides.
+• Melt the butter in a large skillet, add pork chops and brown the pork chops on both sides.

-Add kraut and stir fry for a few minutes in the hot butter.
+Add the sauerkraut to the pan and stir-fry for a few minutes in the hot butter.

-Place pork chops on the hot kraut mixture and spoon some of the kraut on top of each chop.
+Place the browned pork chops on the hot sauerkraut mixture and spoon some of the sauerkraut on top of each pork chop.

-Season with salt and pepper.
-Placed several slices of apple on top of each pork chop and sprinkle with brown sugar and a very light dusting of paprika and cinnamon.
+Slice the apples and place several slices on top of each pork chop.
+Sprinkle with brown sugar and a very light dusting of paprika and cinnamon.

-Cover and adjust heat to medium low, let simmer for 45-50 minutes or until the apples are soft and the pork is fork-tender.
+Cover the pan and adjust the heat to medium-low, let simmer for 45-50 minutes or until the apples are soft and the pork is fork-tender.

 Nutrition